AF Flex Anchor, and Cryo Anchor

 Design

-The structural behavior of the double wall pipe support anchor has been investigated through Finite Element Analyses (FEA), using the Ansys Ver.
-15.0 code.
+The structural behavior of the double wall pipe support anchor has been investigated through Finite Element Analyses (FEA).
 Reference has been made to the following documents:

 [1] ASME VIII – Div.
 2 – Part.
 5 – Design By Analysis